-At 10-years-old Amelia Mary Earhart saw her first plane—a biplane with double wings and built of wood, wire and oiled canvas—while attending the Iowa State Fair in 1908.
+At 10-years-old Amelia Mary Earhart saw her first plane while attending the Iowa State Fair in 1908.
 She was the first woman to graduate from the Curtiss School of Aviation.
 In 1922, she received her pilot’s license, making her one of about a dozen licensed women fliers in the world.
 On July 24, 1936 she would take possession of the airplane she’d use to make a round-the-world flight which would turn out to be her last.

 Cleopatra was the first Ptolemaic queen with her head and name minted on coins.
 She became queen in 51 BC with her brother Ptolemy XIII as co-monarch.
 While various accusations have been made against her and at times taken as facts—notably that the predominant element in her character was sexuality—there's no evidence that she took any other lovers aside from Julius Caesar and Mark Anthony.

 Nefertiti holds the position as the Egyptian queen with the most surviving appearances on monuments and other artistic mediums.
 She ruled alongside Amenhotep IV, who later changed his name to Akhenaten.
-Together, they introduced monotheism, with the worship of the sun god Aten.
+Together, they introduced monotheism, the belief that there is only one deity with the worship of the sun god Aten.
 No record has been found to detail her own death, her mummy has yet to be found, her end remains a mystery.

 The Frida Kahlo that we identify with was probably in large part a result of the accident which took place on September 27, 1925.
 Eighteen years old, sitting in the back with Alejandro, the bus they rode on was rammed by a streetcar in Mexico City.
 She was impaled on a metal bar in the wreckage, her spine was fractured, her pelvis crushed, and one foot broken.
 She's one of the highest-selling women in art.